romkatv/zsh-bin/README.md

 on the host.
 Given a Linux-x86_64 host, you can build Zsh for Linux-x86_64 and Linux-i686 but not for Linux-aarch64 or Darwin-x86_64.

+All archives in [releases](https://github.com/romkatv/zsh-bin/releases) are produced by [mbuild]( https://github.com/romkatv/zsh-bin/blob/release/mbuild).
+This script builds Zsh on remote machines over SSH.
+It's not an officially supported script, so please don't expect it to be stable or well documented.

 ---

 Zsh from zsh-bin doesn't read global rc files from anywhere.
 It does read user rc files of course.